Proven Ways to Overcome Elderly Sleep Disorders

 - If you cannot sleep after going to bed, get out of bed, and entertain yourself with something until you feel sleepy.

-- If you have pain or a chronic illness, be sure to treat it under the doctor’s supervision to reduce sleep problems.
+- If you have pain or a chronic illness, treat it under the doctor’s supervision to reduce sleep problems.

-- Use relaxation techniques at the beginning of sleep, especially for the elderly who suffer from anxiety.
+- Use relaxation techniques at the beginning of sleep, particularly for the elderly who suffer from anxiety.

 Symptoms of Insomnia and Poor Quality Sleep in the Elderly